 The Viannos massacre, known as the “Viannos Holocaust,” was a mass extermination campaign launched by Nazi forces against the civilian residents of around twenty villages located in the areas of east Viannos and west Ierapetra provinces on the Greek...

 The massacre at Distomo remains to this day one of the most heinous crimes the Nazis committed against innocent women and children

 Greeks fought on the side of the Allies on D-Day, June 6, 1944, which was largest seaborne invasion in history.

 This photograph of resistance fighters in Crete posing with German rifles and hand-grenades has been making the rounds of Greek social media

 The Battle of Crete will remain forever in military history as the scene of the largest German airborne operation of World War II

-Throughout the history of Greece, the word "OXI" ("No") was spoken to the enemy several times in several different ways.
+Throughout the history of Greece, "OXI" ("No") was exclaimed to the enemy at various times, most famously on "OXI Day."
 It was on the lips of Leonidas when he faced the mighty Persian army in Thermopylae many centuries ago....